Cranial Nerves (CN) are nerves in the brain that are necessary for motor or sensory control in the body.

 Trigeminal Neuralgia, damage to CN5, is often confused with Facial Nerve, damage to Cranial Nerve 7, but the Facial Nerve only controls movement, not feeling in the face which is the function of Cranial Nerve 5, the Trigeminal Nerve.

 Other common causes of facial pain include:

-Cranial Nerve 5 (CN5 also known as CN V), the Trigeminal Nerve includes the following 3 branches:
+Cranial Nerve 5 (CN5 also known as CN V), the Trigeminal Nerve includes the following three (3) branches:

-CN5 - V1 controls the muscles for the eyelids, eyebrow, forehead and nose.
+CN5 - V1 controls the muscles of the eyelids, eyebrow, forehead, and nose.